 The reason religious arguments against terminating pregnancies fail is that they are only valid to members of the same – or a similar – religion.
 To the atheist, for example, God can’t be against abortion because He doesn’t exist.
 To convince a non-believer through Scripture, one must first convert him.

 There is no need to argue from a weak position when, as the event organizers embraced thematically this year, pro-life is pro-science.
-It is those who reject the fact that life begins at conception who are – to use one of the left’s favorite terms against them – science deniers.We value your comments!
-Please weigh in on our comment section below.
+It is those who reject the fact that life begins at conception who are – to use one of the left’s favorite terms against them – science deniers.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com